Dustyroom/flat-kit-doc/index.md

 # 4. Image Effects

 Both _Fog_ and _Outline_ image effects rely on image-based anti-aliasing, like the one in Unity's Post-processing stack.

-Camera effects are used in Built-in rendering pipeline.
-For using these in URP — you must use ‘Renderer Features’.
+  * In Universal RP (URP) — post-processing effects are called ‘Renderer Features’ of the Forward Renderer.
+  * In Built-In RP: Post-processing is made of Camera effects placed onto the camera in the scene as Components.

 ## 4.1.
 Fog Image Effect

 Fog Image Effect camera component can be reviewed as a post-processing effect.
 It can be subtle, like a mist in the lower part of the valley, or a dominant effect, as in a completely hazed environment.
 Simply put, it works in the following way.
 You decide whether you need only length fog or height fog or both.
 Then you determine the bounds where it would take effect.
 Then you choose colors along each dimension.
 And after that, blend between distance and height.
 This effect starts from camera position up to the Near/Far, Low/High bounds, meaning, your camera is the zero coordinate from where the fog spreads.
 Each camera on the scene can have a separate independent instance of an effect.